dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/zapier-ms-teams.md

  - Receive a webhook notification in Zapier,
  - Extract the results from the dbt Cloud admin API, and
- - Post a summary to a Microsoft Teams channel
+ - Post a summary to a Microsoft Teams channel.

 ![Screenshot of a message in MS Teams showing a summary of a dbt Cloud run which failed](/img/guides/orchestration/webhooks/zapier-ms-teams/ms-teams-ui.png)
 ## Prerequisites